How well is the state justice and corrections system protecting inmates and detainees from COVID-19?

 “The facilities themselves are removed from that and they have some cover,” she said.

-So far, they’ve received info from each county jail outlining their protection protocols.
+So far, they’ve received information from each county jail outlining their protection protocols.

 Though no actual instances of institutions treating inmates poorly or failing to provide resources were noticed, advocates have had many concerns from the start of the pandemic, such as a potential abuse of prolonged lockdowns to the accessibility of hygiene products and the ability of detainees to freely wash their hands with soap and hot water.
 It was also unclear at first if the kind of non-alcoholic sanitizer on hand will be effective against COVID-19, since alcohol-based sanitizer isn’t allowed in jails and prison for fear of abuse, but Melone said she has since been assured it is.